 Which is stronger: latte or mocha?

-Interestingly, mocha actually has more caffeine than a latte!
+Mocha and latte drinks both have caffeine, but interestingly, mocha actually has more caffeine than a latte!
 A mocha coffee drink has about 85 mg of caffeine, while a latte has an average of 80mg.

 Is a mocha sweeter than a latte?